Archaeology at Calvin will give you many opportunities to get your hands dirty, overseas on actual historical sites or in the lab on Calvin's campus.

 The archaeology department at Calvin houses an archaeology lab that employees several students in work including archiving, research, writing articles, and more.
 Research assistantships are also available.
 Contact Professor Bert de Vries for more information.

-The Clean Water Institute of Calvin College
+The Clean Water Institute of Calvin University

-The archaeology program works with the Clean Water Institute of Calvin College to provide access to safe drinking water to threatened communities—most recently by preserving and reactivating an ancient water delivery system in Jordan.
+The archaeology program works with the Clean Water Institute of Calvin University to provide access to safe drinking water to threatened communities—most recently by preserving and reactivating an ancient water delivery system in Jordan.

 As an archaeology minor, you will have the opportunity to study at universities and archaeological sites in New Mexico, Britain, and Hungary, through Calvin's off-campus programs.
 The interdepartmental archaeology minor committee members can also help you make arrangements to study abroad through the non-Calvin programs in countries including Greece, Israel, Japan, China, and Egypt.